TheGewehr/Cetroleopter-Engine/README.md

 -**Help**: this window let you clic a link to this amazing engine, and also open an About window that shows you the license of this project, the libraries used and a link to our github page.

--**GameObjects**: this window shows the objects created by number, and lets you click a button to see the specifics of the objects in the inspector.
+-**GameObjects**: this window shows the objects in a tree, and lets you click a button to see the specifics of the objects in the inspector.(make a doble click on the arrow)

 -**Inspector**: this window show the specifics of the object that we are looking at.
-Currenty only Texture and Mesh components of an object are available, others such as Transform components are work in progress
+Currenty there is Texture, Mesh and Transform components of an object are available, camera could be perfectly added

 ## Drag&Drop Feature:

 Models and textures can be dropped directly into the engine, a new game object per mesh in the model and the texture will also be applied into that model.
 Cetroleopter Engine supports .fbx for the objects and dds/.png for the textures, there are not more formats in our plan, but we would be glad to add some :-)

+## Scene Serialization

+Everything is setted up to work, nothing crashes  while saving it or loading it, but it only saves the scene name :-/
+## Transformation & Hierarchy features:

+We added this recently, it was a pain but it is functional!
+Hierarchy is another story.
+All the features of a transform component are implemented to support local to world position, supporting the children of an object.
+But we had problems with ImGui and we cannot modify the hierarchy ;_-(

-## Save & Load Features:
+## Play & Stop features:

-For now, it only saves and loads the configuration, but once we polish our game objects system we will introduce a feature to save the hole scene!
+Everything implemented but does not work, we found out that once an ImGui window has several ImGui components inside the last ones added cease to work, this is the case.

+## Camera features:

+Camera component exists and works, but the mouse picking is implemented but does not work.

+## Resource Management features:

+We have a chunk of the ressource management features, as showing the assets in a window and generating the library files.

+## Custom File Format

+Models, meshes and textures are saved to your own format under Library folder, the .fcvg Franccesco Virgolini file, the fastest file of the whole world.
 ## Engine Controls:

 - **W**: Move Forward